A Canon MPP view camera adapter

 - Tilt shift lenses – the Canon 24mm TS-E

-Keiths first article on using a tilt/shift lens with a DSLR – lots of example images
+Keith’s first article about using a tilt/shift lens with a DSLR

 - Basics of the View Camera